 - Cluster Bleep-Bomb: Although the show was edgier than SNL, usage of profanity wasn't really that common in sketches and those are either silenced or bleeped out.
 A rare example would be the Rude Jew sketch where the salesman (Michael McDonald) repeatedly shouted "Go *** Yourself".

-- Comic-Book Time: Eleven years of Stuart sketches, and yet his father always left the family "last Tuesday".
+- Comic-Book Time: Eleven years of Stuart sketches, and yet his father always left the family "last Tuesday" - though this could be down to Stuart's mother Believing Their Own Lies.

 - Corpsing: Compared to SNL, it may be not-so-prevalent, but the show's definitely had its moments, with Michael McDonald being the undisputed king of making many of his co-stars break.